DaliaAsh/my-pokedex/git-gameReadMe.md

 to add a remote on your repository

 also I learned the difference between tag and branch

+## git diff branch1 branch2

+to get the differences between two branches

+## git pull

+to move changes from remote to local = git fetch + git merge

 # Branch vs Tag